Cadasta/cadasta-docs/en/09-XLSForms.md

 | `begin_group` | Sets the beginning of a group | | Do not edit this row! |
 | `end_group` | Sets the beginning of a group | | Do not edit this row!|

+It's important to include the groups section headers.
+This ensures the information inside shows up in the platform and on GeoODK and ODK.

 #### Repeats